+Home Museum Wanted Specs Previous Next

 Board six has nomenclature on it reading "SUB", which doesn't give much of a clue as to its function.
 This board contains the the master clock generation circuitry (approximately 66KHz), core memory read/write timing signal generation, and state clocking logic.

-The next board (#7) carries "ADDER" nomenclature, which makes its function relatively obvious.
+The next board (#7) carries "ADDER" nomenclature, which makes its function obvious.
 This board contains two four-bit latches that carry the two digits to be operated upon by the 4-bit parallel adder circuitry.
-The adder sums the two numbers in the latches into a four bit result along with a carry flip flop that is included in the addition, as well as being set after the addition if the sum of the two numbers is greater than 9.
-The adder logic is quite complicated, as it has to account for correcting sums that are greater than 9 into the proper BCD digit and setting the carry flip-flop.
-The adder does this by adding six to any result that is greater than 9.
-For example, if the two numbers in the adder latches are 7 (0111) and 9 (1001), the binary sum of these two numbers is (noting any carry out of the most significant bit) is 0000 (0) with a carry out of the most significant bit.
+The adder sums the two numbers in the latches in binary (not Binary-Coded Decimal) form into a four bit result along with a carry flip flop that is causes one to be added to the sum if it is set.
+This carry flip flop is also set after the addition if the sum of the two numbers is greater than 9.
+The adder logic is quite complicated, as it has to account for correcting sums that are greater than 9 into the proper binary-coded decimal (BCD) digit and setting the binary and digit carry flip-flops.
+The adder handles sums greater than nine by performing an additional addition cycle, adding six to any result that is greater than 9.
+For example, if the two numbers to be added are 7 (0111) and 9 (1001), the binary sum of these two numbers as generated by the adder is (noting any carry out of the most significant bit) is 0000 (0 in decimal form) with a carry out of the most significant bit.
 Clearly, 0 is not the sum of 9 and 7.
 This is where the "add six" correction logic kicks in.
-The carry triggers the "add six" circuitry which takes the result (0000) and adds six(0110) to it, resulting in 0110, which, is 6, the correct low-order digit of adding 9 and 7.
-Activation of the "add six" circuit also sets the inter-digit carry flip flip, which when set will add one to the sum of the next addition performed, effectively adding the tens digit of the result of adding 9 and 7 (which is 16) to the next set of digits being added.
+The carry triggers the "add six" circuitry which takes the result (0000), and performs another addition cycle by adding six(0110) to it, resulting in 0110, which is 6, the correct low-order digit of adding 9 and 7.
+Activation of the "add six" circuit also sets the inter-digit carry flip flip, which when set will add one to the sum of the next addition performed, effectively adding the tens digit of the result of adding 9 and 7 to the next set of digits that the adder operates on.

 Board 7 and 8 (Adder, Addressing Logic)

-The next board (Board #9) is aptly labeled "DRIVE".
-This board contains circuitry to drive the X and Y wires in the magnetic core array.
-Magnetic core memory operates by having wires strung in an X and Y grid, with a magnetic core at the intersection of each of the wires.
-By putting a pulse of current through an X wire and a Y wire, with each pulse being 1/2 of the of current it takes to generate a sufficient magnetic field to flip the state of a core.
-The magnetic core at the intersection of the two wires will receive a big enough magnetic field generated by the combined current pulses to change its state from a 1 to a 0, or a 0 to a 1, depending on the direction of the current flow through the wires.
+The next board (Board #9) is appropriately labeled "DRIVE".
+This board contains circuitry to drive the fourteen X and eight Y wires in the magnetic core array.
+Magnetic core memory operates by arranging wires in a X/Y grid, with a magnetic core (a small toroid (donut shape) of a special ferromagnetic material) at the intersection of each of the wires.
+By generating a pulse of current through a X wire and a Y wire simultaneously, with each pulse carrying 1/2 of the current it takes to generate a sufficient magnetic field at the intersection of an X and Y wire to flip the state of a core.
+The magnetic core at the intersection of the two wires will "see" a large enough magnetic field generated by the combined current pulses to change its state from a 1 to a 0, or a 0 to a 1, depending on the direction of the current flow through the wires.
 The other cores on the X and Y wires only see half of the magnetic field necessary to change state, so they remain in their existing state.
-The current pulse that is generated has specific characteristics in terms of its rise and fall time, as well finely tuned as far as the amount current is delivered.
-The core memory array used in the AL-1000 uses what area called pulse transformers to help create the current pulses.
-These are the black boxes with the light blue surround on them.
+The current pulses that are generated have specific characteristics in terms of rise and fall time, as well being finely tuned as far as the amount of voltage and current delivered.
+The core memory array used in the AL-1000 uses what are called pulse transformers to help create the current pulses.
+These are the 22 black boxes on the circuit board with the light blue surround on them marked with "TDK".

 Board 9 and 10 (Core Drive, Core Array)

-The core memory contains a total of 448 bits, logically arranged as eight 14-digit registers, or a total of 112 binary-coded decimal(BCD) digits.
+The core memory arrays in the AL-1000 contain a total of 448 bits, logically arranged as eight 14-digit registers, or a total of 112 binary-coded decimal(BCD) digits.
+Each BCD digit uses one core in each of the four arrays to form the four-bit BCD digits.
 The working registers of the machine, program steps, and the memory register content are all stored in the core memory.
 At power-up, the working registers are cleared, but the program and memory register content is retained.
-Data is stored in core in the form of 4-bit BCD digits.
+Data is stored in core in the form of "words" of 4-bit BCD digits.
 The core is physically arranged as four separate 14 X 8 arrays, with each array storing one of the bits of a BCD number (e.g.,: one array holds the 20 bits, another holds the 21 bits, etc.).
 Sixteen digits are used for each of the two working registers as well as for memory registers I and II.
 In each of these registers, fourteen digits are used to represent the number in the register, one digit is used to represent the sign of the number in the register, and one more digit represents the position of the decimal point in the number.
 30 digits are used for storing program steps, with two digits used to keep track of the current program step number.
 Lastly, seven digits are used for memory registers III and IV, with one additional digit for each of these two registers defining the decimal point location within the number.
-All told, the two working registers consume 32 digits, memory registers I and II consume 32 more digits (64 digits used so far), memory registers III and IV each consuming 8 digits (brining the total to 80 digits), and the program step storage and program counter consuming 32 more digits, for a grand total of 112 digits -- the full capacity of the core memory array.
+All told, the two main working registers consume 32 digits, memory registers I and II consume 32 more digits (64 digits used so far), memory registers III and IV each consuming 8 digits (one digit holding the decimal point location) (bringing the total so far to 80 digits), and the program step storage and program counter consume 32 more digits, for a grand total of 112 digits -- the full capacity of the core memory array.

 Close-up view of Core Memory Array

-The AL-1000 is programmable, albeit in a very simple, limited, and somewhat unusual fashion.
-The programming function operates in a semi-'learn-mode', where key press sequences of up to 30 steps can be keyed into memory and later replayed automatically.
-Most 'learn-mode' calculators store key presses as codes in memory, as each key is pressed.
-On the AL-1000, the user types in special numeric codes for the functions that are to be stored as program steps.
+The AL-1000 is programmable, albeit in a very simple, limited, and very unusual fashion.
+The programming function stores key-press sequences of up to 30 steps that can "replayed" automatically.
+Most learn-mode programmable calculators store key presses as codes in memory, as each key is pressed.
+The AL-1000 does things differently, with the user entering special numeric codes for the functions that are to be stored as program steps.
 The codes are made up of the digits 1 through 9, with five other codes formed by entering the digits 2, 3, 4, 6, and 7 followed by a decimal point.
 The codes used are shown in the following table:

 0 No Operation